-The Lord has said to us, &#8220;Whosoever shall smite thee on the right cheek, turn to him the other also&#8221;; and in such cases experience has made me feel that the best answer is to keep silence, and to continue to labour for the glory of the Lord in doing good.
+The Lord has said to us, "Whosoever shall smite thee on the right cheek, turn to him the other also"; and in such cases experience has made me feel that the best answer is to keep silence, and to continue to labour for the glory of the Lord in doing good.

 I pray my God, with all my heart, that He may grant me to justify His goodness and His ways, and not my own.
 My earnest desire, my earnest prayer to God, is that He may keep me from defending a cause, and that He may give me to be only occupied with His truth.
 The times are too serious for me to defend any party whatsoever.
-It is a poor device of the enemy, engaging in such a path, in order to turn away our energy from that which is precious to God, and from that which makes His thoughts of any avail against the work of that enemy.|
+It is a poor device of the enemy, engaging in such a path, in order to turn away our energy from that which is precious to God, and from that which makes His thoughts of any avail against the work of that enemy.¦

-If the work which is attacked is not of God, let it fall.
-If it is a work of God, a light of God, let us not stop to justify ourselves; and, in the place of that, let us insist, for the blessing of all the Church, on the truth, which is its foundation.
+If the work which is attacked is not of God, let it fall; If it is a work of God, a light of God, let us not stop to justify ourselves; and, in the place of that, let us insist, for the blessing of all the Church, on the truth, which is its foundation.

-| Geneva; Kaufmann.
+¦ Geneva; Kaufmann.
 1849.

-| In the Canton of Neuchatel, brethren have no need of our telling them who desired to put fetters on the work of evangelization, which God has blessed in spite of all.
-And I think that the brethren of the Canton of Vaud are able to say whether the brethren who visited them, and who have laboured in the midst of them, are &#8220;perfidious enemies who have brought poison to them.&#8221; If they have found them such, it would be useless for me to repeat that they are not so; and, in effect, those who think so would do well to separate themselves from them.
+¦ In the Canton of Neuchatel, brethren hare no need of our telling them who desired to put fetters on the work of evangelization, which God has blessed in spite of all.
+And I think that the brethren of the Canton of Vaud are able to say whether the brethren who visited them, and who have laboured in the midst of them, are "perfidious enemies who have brought poison to them."
+If they have found them such, it would be useless for me to repeat that they are not so; and, in effect, those who think so would do well to separate themselves from them.
 I only exhort them, contrary to what Mr. Monsell counsels them, to do it without waiting for anything.

 {134}